vg-json-data/sm-json-data/logicalRequirements.md

   "usedTiles": 25,
   "steepUpTiles": 3,
   "steepDownTiles": 3,
-  "shinesparkFrames": 0,
   "openEnd": 1
 }},
 ```

 __Additional considerations__

 * A `canShineCharge` object implicitly requires the Speed Booster.
-* A `canShineCharge` object implicitly requires the `canShineCharge` tech if it has more than 0 `shinesparkFrames`.
+Energy requirements for the shinespark are specified separately using `shinesparkFrames` and `excessShinesparkFrames` objects.

 #### comeInWithRMode object
 A `comeInWithRMode` object represents the need to obtain R-mode when entering the room.
 It has the following properties: